The spectral property of hypergraph coverings: Hypergraph covering and its connectedness

 \section{Hypergraph covering and its connectedness}

-In this section, we first introduce the way to characterize a hypergraph covering by using permutation assignments.
-We also investigate the connectedness of hypergraph coverings, as Theorem \ref{stru} for the stabilizing index and Corollary \ref{sym-Zm} for the cyclic index require the hypergraphs under discussion to be connected.
+Let $G$ be a connected graph, and let $\bar{G}$ be a $k$-fold covering of $G$.
+In the work of Gross and Tucker \cite{GT}, the covering graph $\bar{G}$ of $G$ is not required to be connected, though in topology the covering space $\bar{G}$ and base space $G$ should be both connected.
+In this section, we will investigate the connectedness of hypergraph coverings as Theorem \ref{stru} for the stabilizing index and Corollary \ref{sym-Zm} for the cyclic index require the hypergraphs under discussion to be connected.